qor/worker/README.md

 Once registered with QOR Admin, Worker will provide a `Workers` section in the navigation tree, containing pages for listing and managing the following aspects of Workers:
 	- All Jobs.
 	- Running: Jobs that are currently running.
+	- Scheduled: Jobs which have been scheduled to run at a time in the future.
 	- Done: finished Jobs.
 	- Errors: any errors output from any Workers that have been run.